irvinlim/microcorruption/levels/05-reykjavik/README.md

 We see that the contents at `r4-0x24` contains the value of our flag.
 This means that we can change the control flow by making the first two bytes of the password `cf f5`.

 Trying that out, it turns out that this unlocks the door successfully!
 This is because we did not execute the `jnz $+0xc` instruction, which then causes us to trigger an INT at `#0x2464` with `0x7f` pushed to the stack.

-This appears to cause the door to unlock successfully.
+From the LockIT Pro manual:

+> INT 0x7F.
+> Interface with deadbolt to trigger an unlock if the password is correct.

+This means that triggering an interrupt of type `0x7F` unlocks the deadbolt unconditionally.